 The best assessments are easy to take, with each question designed to be immediately intuitive.
 Ideally, the results deliver in-depth information that will help test-takers find ways to leverage their strengths and improve their careers.

 Staffing trends continue to evolve, but new problems don’t always need new solutions.
-Certainly, organizations can benefit from new innovations if they fully understand their abilities to enhance human potential.
+Indeed, organizations can benefit from innovations if they fully understand their abilities to enhance human potential.
 However, relying on “big data” without looking at the bigger picture is a recipe for failure.